 Can Salvage Vehicles be Financed?

 To put it simply, yes.
 Salvage title vehicles can be financed, however it may be more challenging than financing a vehicle with no title.
 This is because of the risks associated with the vehicle.
-Even though it may have been repaired, restored and in good working order, the vehicle will ultimately still carry risks.
+Even though it may have been repaired, restored and be in good working order.